greysch/index.html/README.md

 # index.html
-index.html file for Wake Tech
+index.html file for Wake Tech is in this repo